1 Bridge Over Troubled Water

 You've Got a Friend in Me begins with an enchanting, whimsical intro of piano and woodwinds.
 Composer and songwriter Randy Newman wrote and recorded the song expressly for the movie Toy Story.
 As the movie opens, a little boy, Andy, is playing with his favorite toy - a limber, floppy, pull-stringed, cowboy doll named Woody, while Newman's throaty voice sings assurances that Andy will always be Woody's friend.

-The song was so endearing and popular it was used in both Toy Story 2 and Toy Story 3.
+The song was so endearing and popular that it was used in both Toy Story 2 and Toy Story 3.
 You've Got a Friend In Me was not on a billboard chart but was nominated for an Oscar as Best Original Song in the 1996 Academy Awards and for a Golden Globe in the same year and same category.

 There have been many artists who have recorded it as well - George Jones, Dick Van Dyke, Kenny Loggins, Donny Osmond, and Brian Wilson to name a few.